A New Bayesian Foundation for Psychometric Network Modelling

 - An exhaustive collection of network models

-- Cross-sectional applications
+- Cross-sectional and longitudinal applications

 I will develop new models that are urgently needed—but missing from the current set of networks—and advance solutions for modelling heterogeneous psychological data to complete the new program.